-Time: 30 minutes Ages: Year 3 and up (ages 7 and up) Subjects: Science, art Materials Required: A4 paper, scissors
+Time: 30 minutes Subjects: Science, art Materials Required: A4 paper, scissors

 Have your pupils work in pairs.
 Explain that they will be designing their own card game, a little bit like go fish.
 Each group now needs to brainstorm five different food chains of three plants/animals.
 If this is a new topic, go over some examples with the group, for older pupils, have them create their own.
 Remind them that all five need to be different.
 Potential food chain examples are: